rexhip/rexhip/docs/README.md

 Auto data_len:

 The liberay is able to determine the data_len parmeter automatically for holding and input register.
-This feature only works digital input and outputs, when the number of bits adds up to whole words.
-(See auto_data_len.md for more information)
+This feature only works digital input and outputs, when the number of bits adds up to whole bytes.
+(See auto_data_len.md and for more information)

 OB-call: